 “To don the mask of Miya is a liberation, & culmination of her teachings, a ritual in identity freedom, in shitposting lucidity.
 To copy merrily from the network, speak to all by speaking only to oneself.
 Only after you try to take off this mask, do you realize you never wore one.”

-Remilia embraces the new net art, yet we’re often asked to justify or disavow our relationship with the infamous project frequently cited¹ as a progenitor of this wave: “Miya Black Hearted Cyber Angel Baby”
+Remilia embraces the new net art, yet we’re often asked to justify or disavow the infamous project serving as progenitor of this wave: “Miya Black Hearted Cyber Angel Baby”.

-Trying to corner artists to disavow adjacent art³ is already bad faith enough, but doing so for a poorly conserved or canonized work is just destructive—especially when the justification relies on lazy, reductionist readings.
-It’s accurate to say that most extant historicization Miya currently has is only in the form of various cancels contemporary to the project, which were themselves the subject to engineering as part of its performance.
+Trying to corner artists to disavow art is already bad faith enough, but doing so for a poorly conserved or canonized work is just destructive—especially when the justification relies on lazy, reductionist readings.
+It’s accurate to say that most extant historicization Miya currently has is only in the form of various cancels contemporary to the project, which were themselves the subject to engineering as part of its performance or directly produced by itself.
 Outsiders have struggled to piece together the history in hindsight, falling for the obvious trap of taking at face value secondhand commentary on a project that openly embraced trolling, falsified information, and distributed authorship.

 No comprehensive retrospective has been written yet, so it’s worth starting the conversation, as the project is a relevant citation to much of the work we’re doing today.
-The project was collaborative—not just as a group owned account, but also communicating in an organic, self-organized network across a scene of accounts, much like the Milady timeline today—but I’ll try and summarize my own perspective and interpretation to provide a more useful point of reference.
+The project was collaborative—not just as a group owned account, but also communicating in an organic, self-organized network across a scene of accounts, much like the Milady timeline today—and while I’m proud to have led it, I’ve always dissolved a position of ownership as part of the philosophy of our practice; however, the need for context has become dire as it escapes its original (and good faith) audience, so I write this introduction.

 “True trolling is arbitrage on the discrepancy between ego and reality.
 The troll brandishes a mirror to the mark, and the only pain that arises springs from his victim’s own denial and self-hatred.
 It’s a community service performed towards ego equilibrium.”

-Everything seen by the public originated from the same loose group, spontaneously coordinating to write a stageplay in real-time to an encaptured audience.
-In hindsight, the game is obvious, with humor injected into each element, but like an urban legend or campfire story, it fed into their desire to believe¹⁰—and similarly, it grows into myth as time goes on, gaining simultaneously in extremity and believability as it’s passed on by word of mouth further and further removed from anyone involved.
+Everything seen by the public originated from the same loose group of mischief makers, spontaneously coordinating to write a stageplay in real-time to an encaptured audience.
+In hindsight, the game is obvious, with humor injected into each element, but like an urban legend or campfire story, it fed into their desire to believe—and similarly, it grows into myth as time goes on, gaining simultaneously in extremity and believability as it’s passed on by word of mouth further and further removed from anyone involved.

-This process was a standard kaliacc operation, though their biggest and most infamous one; and it’s telling that it arose even after the actual demise of the Miya account.
+This process was a standard kaliacc style op, though its biggest and most infamous one; and it’s telling that it arose even after the actual demise of the Miya account.
 Like Miya, “Kaliacc” was a permissionless, anonymous, unowned label, one that was free to use for wherever it suits a good controversy—and it may yet be revived again, perhaps under a new name, or borrowing the same rabbit hole of baggage when useful.

-“Kaliacc” never existed as anything except an open-ended banner useful to attract whatever was collectively interesting to explore at the time, e.g. before being defined as a pro-anorexia cult¹¹, “Kaliacc” was known as a gang of transgender extremists¹², or at another time, an obscure neo-nazi ideology¹³.
+“Kaliacc” never existed as anything except an open-ended banner useful to attract whatever was collectively interesting to explore at the time, e.g. before being defined as a pro-anorexia cult¹⁰, “Kaliacc” was known as a gang of transgender extremists¹¹, or at another time, an obscure neo-nazi ideology¹².
+It was originated in the various */acc’s expanding on Landian accelerationism (left/acc, u/acc, g/acc etc.), designed to throw a grenade in the theorycel discourse.
 This discussion is relevant to the overview on Miya as the various brandings of #KALIACC are often conflated together with the Miya account itself, not understanding the distinctly decentralized nature of these processes and the distributed nature of the identities themselves.
+This is all now being conflated with Remilia, as it inherited many of its participants¹³, but while Remilia expands on a lot of the same theoretic and artistic philosophy as Miya/Sonya/KALIACC that preceded it, it’s constructed under a distinctly different thesis.

 Even if you find the trolling habits of the surrounding Kaliacc culture inflammatory or juvenile, one cannot deny that Miya was not only influential, but prescient.
 Much of the discourse that originated in that sphere continues to resonate and influence new work being produced today.
 It’s been widely misunderstood by its post-hoc critics who not only form their understanding of the project based on poorly researched, secondhand hearsay, but also the reductionist attempts to conflate the various fuzzy boundaries of the accounts and culture surrounding the project into a singular author or group.